20 December 2017 - Economy

 ECB ends the production and issuance of €500 banknote

-The ECB announces that it will discontinue production of the €500 banknote and that it- will not include the €500 banknote in the Europa series, taking into account concerns that this banknote could facilitate illicit activities.
+The ECB announces that it will discontinue production of the €500 banknote and that it will not include the €500 banknote in the new series of banknotes.
+This serves to reduce concerns that the banknote is used to facilitate illegal activities.
 The issuance of the €500 banknote will stop around the end of 2018.
 It will remain legal tender and retain its value.
-Read more.

 26 April 2016 - Pensions

 DNB wins appeal case on pension fund's gold investments

 In an appeal case, the Trade and Industry Appeals Tribunal rejects the claim for damages made by Pensioenfonds Vereenigde Glasfabrieken.
 DNB does not have to pay damages in compensation for the consequences of its decision to instruct the pension fund to substantially reduce its investments in gold.

 The informal Ecofin meeting of European ministers of Finance and Economic Affairs takes place at the Dutch National Maritime Museum in Amsterdam.
 DNB President Klaas Knot heads the discussion about the financial sector's contribution to the transition towards sustainable energy supply.

 ING sells its remaining holding of 14.1% in Nationale Nederlanden (NN) for approximately EUR 1.4 billion.
 The bank uses the proceeds to strengthen its capital position.
 The European Commission forced ING to sell NN because of the state support it had received in 2008 and 2009.

 As of this date, DNB makes known the prices at which it has acquired bonds in the DNB auctions as part of the QE programme.
 The total volumes per auction are also published.
 The aim is to increase the transparency and effectiveness of the bond auctions.